 FROM THE BOARD

 Our purpose is not only to assist and educate the Ukrainian/Russian community but to provide them with a sense of unity and well-being, and by doing so we help them avoid negative influences such as drugs, alcohol, and gang-related activities.
-In total we have six bilingual staff members, and 15 volunteers who all speak Russian, Ukrainian or Polish.
+In total we have six bilingual staff members, and many volunteers who all speak Russian, Ukrainian or Polish.